-Our corporate liquidity needs are primarily driven by capital needs at ETRADE Bank and ETRADE Securities as well as by the interest due on our corporate debt and the amount of dividend payments on our preferred stock.
+Our liquidity needs are primarily driven by capital needs at ETRADE Bank and ETRADE Securities as well as by the interest due on our corporate debt and the amount of dividend payments on our preferred stock.
 Our banking and brokerage subsidiaries' liquidity needs are driven primarily by the level and volatility of our customer activity.
 Management maintains a set of liquidity sources and monitors certain business trends and market metrics closely in an effort to ensure we have sufficient liquidity.
 Potential loans by ETRADE Bank to the parent company and the parent company's other non-bank subsidiaries are subject to various quantitative, arm's length, collateralization, capital and other requirements.
+The Company expects to use existing cash during the fourth quarter of 2018 to fund the acquisition of approximately one million retail brokerage accounts from Capital One.